Transgender Awareness Week: November 13-19

 Educate yourself

-Below you will find several resources and definitions courtesy of GLAAD, an organization that works with and directly advocates for the LGBTQ+ community:
+Below are several resources and definitions courtesy of GLAAD, an organization that works with and directly advocates for the LGBTQIA+ community:

-- Transgender: people whose gender identity differs from the sex they are assigned at birth.
+- Cisgender: a person whose gender identity is aligned with the sex they were assigned at birth.

 - Gender identity: a person’s internal, personal sense of being a certain gender (or sometimes, more than one gender).